 - The Bishop Museum of Science and Nature: There are exhibitions, a Manatee habitat and a planetarium at this place of learning.

 - ArtCenter Manatee: At this spot, people have a chance to purchase gifts made by local artists and view exhibitions from artists throughout the region and nation.
 There are different exhibitions throughout the year, art classes and summer camps for kids, and classes for adults to create various type of art through glass, painting, clay, drawing or jewelry.

 - Manatee Performing Arts Center: Various musicals and shows are conducted throughout the year, featuring the Manatee Players and other local performers.

 The main historic downtown features an assortment of bars — especially a horde of Irish bars to enjoy a drink— cafes, and restaurants to enjoy, many of which offer outdoor dining.
 There is also shopping and a good opportunity for a casual walk.

 5. Head to nearby beaches.

 We’re cheating a little bit here, because they technically are not in downtown Bradenton, but the nearby beaches are plentiful.
-From downtown Bradenton, you can get to Bradenton Beach or Anne Marie Island in 15 to 30 minutes, depending on the traffic.
+From downtown Bradenton, you can get to Bradenton Beach or Anne Maria Island in 15 to 30 minutes, depending on the traffic.

 Beaches in Sarasota and Siesta Key are only a 30-minute drive, also.
 If you feel like taking a trip north, beaches in St. Pete and Tampa are 30 to 45 minutes away.